burcakotlu/GLANET/docs/source/tutorial.rst

 		   GLANET will accomplish Enrichment Analysis for the elements checked in Annotation Options.
         -  Perform Enrichment With Z-Scores (Default)
 		-  Perform Enrichment Without Z-Scores
-..		-  Perform Enrichment With Z-Scores (Default) ranks elements w.r.t. their z-scores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.
-..		-  Perform Enrichment Without Z-Scores is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).
-..		-  Do not check Perform Enrichment With Z-Scores if you have hundreds of thousands of elements and you don't have enough memory (at least 16GB)

 		-  GLANET can be run with **with z-score** and **without z-score** options.
 These two options lead to different memory consumptions; if the user is working in scarce memory settings than using $z$-score could be slow.
 		-  When the z-score calculation is requested, GLANET keeps test statistic calculated for each of the $B$ random sample and for each element ($N$) in the memory.